Skip to main content

 The Fundamentals of Heart Rate Zone Methodology

 At its core, heart rate zone training divides a person's heart rate into different levels of intensity, from light aerobic activity to high-intensity efforts.
 Each zone targets different aspects of fitness and endurance, making it crucial to understand which zone to aim for during various types of workouts.
+This guide includes insights from Jo Green, Master Trainer and Education Manager at THFI with an MSc in Sports Science from Loughborough University, whose expertise bridges cutting-edge science with practical applications for personal trainers.

 What are Heart Rate Zones?